NHSDigital/dtos-service-insights/docs/user-guides/Set_up_local_database.md

 - Allocating extra resources to the Podman virtual machine

-- Uninstalling Docker Desktop if it is installed
+- Completely uninstalling Docker if it is installed

 - Reinstalling Podman